Manchester City FC

-The record "gate" at the former Maine Road ground was, of course, the 84,569 who attended the F.A Cup 6th Round Tie against Stoke City on 3rd March 1934.
+The record "gate" at the former Maine Road ground was, of course, the 84,569 who attended the FA Cup Quarter Final tie against the Potters on Saturday 3rd March 1934.

 From the Britannia take the M6 Northbound to exit at Junction 19 onto A556 (S/P Manchester).